-ddd...ddd Data to be printed in E-13B MICR font
+Data to be printed in E-13B MICR font ddd...ddd

-This command prints the specified data in the E-13B MICR font which is used in the United States, Canada and Mexico.
+This command prints the specified data in the E-13B MICR font which is used in the United States, Canada, Mexico, and other countries throughout the world.
 The correct spacing begins at the cursor position modified by the MICRpoint adjustment setting at the start of the command.
 After the terminator is sent, the printer is returned to its default font.
 After each Print E-13B command, the MICR count is decremented by one.
-Upon receiving this command the printer will verify that a MICR toner cartridge is installed and set the copies parameter to 1.
+Upon receiving this command, the printer will verify that a MICR toner cartridge is installed and set the copies parameter to 1.
 See Appendix A for MICR E-13B font character mapping.